Methodox-Technologies/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+# Overview

+Official Website

+Forum

+Official (End-User) Public Wiki

+Itch.io Release

+YouTube Channel

+Training Series

+# For Develoeprs

+Look into ParcelTasks and ParcelDesignDocuments for more information.
+If you are stuck, check ParcelDeveloperHub.